wasp-lang/open-saas/opensaas-sh/blog/src/content/docs/guides/seo.md

 Change the above highlighted meta tags to match your app.
 Wasp will inject these tags into the HTML of your `index.html` file, which is the Landing Page (`app/src/client/landing-page/LandingPage.tsx`), in this case.

-This means you **do not** need to rely on a seperate app or framework to serve your landing page for SEO purposes.
+This means you **do not** need to rely on a separate app or framework to serve your landing page for SEO purposes.

 :::tip[Star our Repo on GitHub! 🌟]
 We've packed in a ton of features and love into this SaaS starter, and offer it all to you for free!